bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/Terunael And The Navarr - A Timeline.md

 *Presented below is a basic timeline of the Navarri people.*

 **TERUNAEL**
 At its height, the Terunael empire may have lasted for between a hundred and three hundred years.
 During this period, the orcs were slowly driven out of the heartlands of what is today the Empire.
 The Terunael traded and warred with other human cultures - Imperial scholars believe that the Suaq, the Kallavesi, the Ushka, the Feni, and the Urizen, or their forebears, were all present in some form or another during this time along with several cultures that no longer exist about whom we have only fragmentary records - such as the Gwerin Morfa.
-This period ends with the catastrophic Fall, and the creation of the vallorn.
+This period ends with the catastrophic Fall, and the creation of [[The Vallorn|the vallorn]].

 **CHAOS**
 After the fall of Terunael, the lands of the Bay of Catazar descended into chaos.
 Following the calamity, the barbarian orcs, who had largely been pushed out of the central lands, swept back in.
 A great many humans were enslaved, or killed, and their continued invasions sped the collapse of whatever infrastructure had survived the Bane of Terunael.
 Those human cultures who survived were isolated or lived in places the orcs were not interested in - the Suaq and Kallavesa in the north-west, the Ushka in the north-east, and the Urizen in the south-east.